The Academic Ombudsman office assists students and staff in working through and resolving academic-related questions, problems and conflicts.

-The Academic Ombudsman is a neutral party working to insure that fairness and equity are upheld in decision making processes.
+The Academic Ombudsman is a neutral party working to ensure that fairness and equity are upheld in decision-making processes.
 We accomplish this by listening to questions, complaints, problems and conflicts and by aiding in mediating resolutions and solutions.

 About the Academic Ombudsman